viancavarma/326-Team-5/m2/roles.md

     2. [Commit 2](https://github.com/viancavarma/326-Team-5/commit/3e041a04b49f8e014f6470e62dfccecd6cb14489): Developed the initial template for the 'features.md' file.md'.
     3. [Commit 3](https://github.com/viancavarma/326-Team-5/commit/e9bf35008e9b0877a72d461f4998ee97576eee02): Added description for savings goal tracker feature.

-Vianca - Documentation Lead:
+## Vianca - Documentation Lead:
-  -
-  -
+  - **Role**: Responsible for ensuring all of the documents for the project are in place.
+Will check if all documents are completed based on the requirements, update the team if anything is missing, and ensure documents are accessible to all members.
-  -
+  - **Top 3 Commits**:
+    1. [Commit 1]
+    2. [Commit 2]
+    3. [Commit 3]